-Jay Webster is a senior associate in the dispute resolution team at Carey Olsen Bermuda.
+Jay Webster is counsel in the dispute resolution team at Carey Olsen Bermuda.
 Jay has more than 10 years’ experience advising multinational companies, partnerships, LLPs and senior executives on a wide range of contentious and non-contentious employment law matters.

 In particular, Jay has significant experience advising clients on executive dismissals; large scale global restructuring and reorganizations; organised labour disputes; business protection issues (restrictive covenants, team moves and confidentiality); data protection issues; sensitive grievance and disciplinary investigations; and providing senior management with strategic HR advice.